ljpernic/ho-minti-society/content/pages/join.md

 Once you fill out the form...

-MAKE THIS COME AFTER THE FORM.

-Please send this form with check or money order payable to HO MINTI SOCIETY 886 Garcie Road Zwolle, LA 71486...
+# How to join
+Joining is easy!
+Just submit the form below and then pay your dues through Paypal (at the link below) or by check or money order payable to:

+HO MINTI SOCIETY
+886 Garcie Road
+Zwolle, LA 71486

+# Already a member?
+If you're already a member and just have to pay your dues for the new year, you can skip right down to the paypal page below.
+Just be sure to include your name in the "Special instructions" box so that we know who you are!